Let’s face it: There are a lot of superficial benefits to having a slightly darker yet glowing skin complexion:

 “The more melanin you have, the more protection your skin has against the sun.
 This subsequently reduces ultraviolet damage done to your skin.
 [Melanotan 2] increases production of the hormone melanin, allowing for the skin to naturally darken when exposed to the sun’s UV rays.”

-So if you want to achieve a darker complexion without having to sit in the sun for long hours and expose yourself to UV radiation (hence increasing your risk of getting sunburn), this is the peptide to do it.
+So if you want to achieve a darker complexion without having to sit in the sun for long hours and expose yourself to UV radiation (hence increasing your risk of getting sunburn), the Melanotan 2 peptide is the one to do it.

 This same rationale can help you save a lot of wasted money and time with tanning beds and poisonous tanning lotions